plank/secured/README.markdown

 This Secured component allows you to programmatically define which controller actions should be served under a secure HTTPS connection.

-Most of the time, this functionality is acheived through judicous use of rewrite/redirect rules in your webserver (Apache, Lighhtpd, Nginx, etc.).
+Most of the time, this functionality is achieved through judicious use of rewrite/redirect rules in your webserver (Apache, Lighhtpd, Nginx, etc.).
 Defining this logic in your webserver is advantageous - an incorrect request never hits your application code, and it could be handled by a proxy to ensure that your application servers are not bothered with requests they cannot serve.

-However, there are cases where the programmatic definition of which controllers & actions is desirable - 1) during development, 2) sitations where you do not have access to `.htaccess` or the webserver configuration, 3) when static definitions of secured URLs do not suffice.
+However, there are cases where the programmatic definition of which controllers & actions is desirable - 1) during development, 2) situations where you do not have access to `.htaccess` or the webserver configuration, 3) when static definitions of secured URLs do not suffice.

 This very simple component attempts to address the above issues, and allows for a very intuitive